rjpearce/incith-weather/README.md

  - 2.9c: Corrected multiple results.
  - 2.9d: Initial Refixed Version - There will be problems.
  - 2.9e: Rollup of community fixes (use tls, switch to https)
+      - You will need to install the TLS TCl modules: tcl-tls (Ubuntu) or tcltls-devel package (thanks mtnvortest)

 Contact: